evershopcommerce/evershop/README.md

 ## Why this project?

-After some time working with eCommerce platforms (mostly Magento).
+After some time working with eCommerce platforms (mostly Magento and Shopify).
 I decided to create an open-source eCommerce platform with Node.
-I want to build a lightweight platform that is easy to use and flexible to customize but still provides most of the key features that an eCommerce platform should have.
+Heavily inspired by both Magento and Shopify, I want to build a lightweight platform that is easy to use, flexible to customize and provides most of the key features that an eCommerce platform should have.

 EverShop uses Node for the backend, and a client built with React.
 It also uses MySQL for database storage.